 Does Medicare Cover Assisted Living?

-Michael T Braden March 13, 2024 GENERAL MEDICARE
+Michael T. Braden, March 13, 2021 GENERAL MEDICARE

 DOES MEDICARE PROVIDE FOR ASSISTED LIVING FACILITIES?

 Medicare usually pays for any of your Medical needs while you are a resident of any Assisted Living Facility/Long Term Care Facility.
-However, Medicare will not provide any assistance for the cost/rent to stay at an Assisted Living or Long-Term care Facility.
+However, Medicare will not provide any assistance with the cost of rent or fees for an Assisted Living or Long-Term care Facility.

-For those who need assistance with the cost of staying in a Long Term Care/Assisted Living Facility, you can contact your state's Medicare Department.
+For those who need assistance with the cost of staying in a long-term care/Assisted Living Facility, you can contact your state's Medicare Department.

 ISN'T EVERYTHING THE SAME WHEN IT COMES TO ASSISTED LIVING?